JulianFrattini/rqi-proto/README.md

 3. **Instrumentation**: The implementation of the experiment design consists of the [experiment task](./doc/instrument/study-document.pdf) and the [survey](./doc/instrument/survey.pdf) of demographic variables.
 4. **Data**: To inspect the collected data, consider the data preparation notebook ([static](./src/html/data-loading.html)/[interactive](./src/util/data-loading.Rmd)) or the [raw data](./data/raw).
 5. **Data Evaluation**: To verify the evaluation of the raw data, consider the [evaluation guidelines](./doc/instrument/evaluation-guideline.pdf).
 Also, consider the calculation of the inter-rater agreement ([static](./src/html/interrater-agreement.html)/[interactive](./src/meta/interrater-agreement.Rmd)) to check the reliability of the data evaluation.
-6. **Frequentist Analysis**: Check the frequentist data analysis ([static](./src/html/frequentist-analysis.html)/[interactive](./src/frequentist/frequentist-analysis.Rmd)) to review the application of null-hypothesis significance tests as proposed by Femmer et al. [2].
+6. **Frequentist Analysis**: Check the frequentist data analysis ([static](./src/html/frequentist-analysis.html)/[interactive](./src/frequentist/frequentist-analysis.Rmd)) to review the application of null-hypothesis significance tests as proposed by Femmer et al.[^2]
-7. **Bayesian Analysis**: Check the Bayesian data analyses (static files in [src/html](./src/html) named after the five response variables (e.g., [duration.html](./src/html/duration.html) or [wrong-associations.html](./src/html/wrong-associations.html)), interactive files in [src/bayesian](./src/bayesian)) to review the application of a Bayesian data analysis framework for statistical causal inference [3].
+7. **Bayesian Analysis**: Check the Bayesian data analyses (static files in [src/html](./src/html) named after the five response variables (e.g., [duration.html](./src/html/duration.html) or [wrong-associations.html](./src/html/wrong-associations.html)), interactive files in [src/bayesian](./src/bayesian)) to review the application of a Bayesian data analysis framework for statistical causal inference.[^3]

-## References
+## License

+Copyright © 2023 Julian Frattini.
+This work (source code) is licensed under [MIT License](./LICENSE).

-[1] Frattini, J., Montgomery, L., Fischbach, J., Mendez, D., Fucci, D., & Unterkalmsteiner, M. (2023).
+[^1]: Frattini, J., Montgomery, L., Fischbach, J., Mendez, D., Fucci, D., & Unterkalmsteiner, M. (2023).
 Requirements quality research: a harmonized theory, evaluation, and roadmap.
 Requirements Engineering, 1-14.

-[2] Femmer, H., Kučera, J., & Vetrò, A. (2014, September).
+[^2]: Femmer, H., Kučera, J., & Vetrò, A. (2014, September).
 On the impact of passive voice requirements on domain modelling.
 In Proceedings of the 8th ACM/IEEE international symposium on empirical software engineering and measurement (pp. 1-4).

-[3] Siebert, J. (2023).
+[^3]: Siebert, J. (2023).
 Applications of statistical causal inference in software engineering.
 Information and Software Technology, 107198.

-## License

-Copyright © 2023 Julian Frattini.
-This work (source code) is licensed under [MIT License](./LICENSE).